Admissions Requirements and Guidelines

 5. Read information about Latin American Studies faculty

 6. The only funding available through the Center for Latin American Studies is the FLAS Fellowship.
 Students are strongly encouraged to apply for this fellowship.
+The FLAS Fellowship will require a separate application from the MA program application.

 6. Deadlines: Application files must be complete by February 1 to be considered for fall admission.
 Be advised, applications should be turned in early so that all transcripts, test scores, and letters of recommendation are in by the February 1 deadline (up to 30 days in advance for domestic students and 60 days for international students).
 Files that are not complete by this date may not be reviewed.
 It is the applicants’ responsibility to verify that all admissions documents have been received.
 You can keep track of your application on the Graduate Admissions website: http://www.sa.utah.edu/admiss/